Amrutha-VR/Video-Streaming-platform-/README.md

 ## Overview

-SecureWatch is a real-time video intelligence platform that transcribes live YouTube streams and uploaded videos entirely on-device, monitors the transcript for predefined security-critical keywords, and fires instant alerts the moment a match is detected.
+YAP-Detector is a real-time video intelligence platform that transcribes live YouTube streams and uploaded videos entirely on-device, monitors the transcript for predefined security-critical keywords, and fires instant alerts the moment a match is detected.

 Every design decision in this project traces back to a specific, documented problem in real-time ASR — and a specific published solution.
 This is not a Whisper wrapper.
 It is an implementation of three research papers applied to a practical surveillance monitoring use case.